HILAYTRIVEDI/syde-user-listing/README.md

 ### 1. Service Factory and Dependency Injection

-   The plugin uses a Service Factory pattern to manage the creation of services like the `APIService`, `SydeErrorService`, `SydeSanitizationService`, and `CacheService`.
+   The plugin uses a Service Factory pattern to manage the creation of services like the `APIService`, `SydeErrorService`, `SydeSanitizationService`,`AllowTagsService` and `CacheService`.
 This approach decouples the instantiation of services from the rest of the application, allowing for easier modifications and testing.
 For example:

    ```php
    public static function createApiService(): APIService